ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

    2. SCIM action - SCIM Client performs Active/Delta Pull

 ### Reconciliations
- Because of inconsistencies or mistakes in the SaaS App Resource Objects and it attributes might change and there is no visibility of the IdM that it happens.
+ Because of inconsistencies or mistakes in the SaaS App Resource Objects and its attributes might change and there is no visibility of the IdM that it happens.
  System will do reconciliation to make sure that SCIM Resource Object (SRO) and its SCIM Resource Object Attribute (SROA) are consistent across different systems.
- If there is a new attributes from SCIM Server in the Delta Pull, the SCIM client will do a push to fix it and make again synchronize
+ If there is a new attributes from SCIM Server in the Delta Pull, the SCIM client will do a push to fix it and synchronize again.

 ~~~
                                                Application